36 Hours in St. Louis

 Variety!
 It's what St. Louis is all about.

-Option #1: Stay on Cherokee Street to shop, stroll, and take in life’s rich pageant.
-You’ll find a culturally diverse mash-up like nowhere else in the city.
+Option #1: Stay on Cherokee Street to shop, stroll, and take in life's rich pageant.
+You'll find a culturally diverse mash-up like nowhere else in the city.
 Longtime African-American residents, a thriving Hispanic immigrant community, and a cadre of artists/DIYers and civic-minded entrepreneurs create a thriving and edgy mix.
-So whether you’re in the market for some charcoal pencils to capture your surroundings in sketches (South City Art Supply), the freshest snapback to add to your hat collection (Swedlife) or just some beautiful jewelry (Mesa Home), this stretch will keep you entertained.
-Once you’re feeling the love, make a point to hit up Firecracker Press and STL Stylehouse for handmade letterpress goods, handscreened tees/totes/undies and more celebrating the neighborhoods, attractions and quirks of life in the Lou.
-Stop for a bite at Kalbi Taco Shack (Korean with a Mexican accent, or is it the other way around?) or one of the many taquerias or panaderias.
+So whether you're in the market for some charcoal pencils to capture your surroundings in sketches (South City Art Supply), the freshest snapback to add to your hat collection (Swedlife) or just some beautiful jewelry (Mesa Home), this stretch will keep you entertained.
+Once you're feeling the love, make a point to hit up Firecracker Press and STL Stylehouse for handmade letterpress goods, handscreened tees/totes/undies and more celebrating the neighborhoods, attractions and quirks of life in the Lou.
+Stop for a bite at one of the many taquerias or panaderias.

 By late afternoon, make your way to one of the beer scene's up-and-comers, Earthbound Brewing.
 Besides brewing up some innovative beers (Pecan Chicory Stout being but one delicious example, plus a range of IPAs), the citizens of Earthbound have opened one of the most visually appealing tasting rooms in town.
 How'd they do it?
 By renovating a 150-year-old vacant property that was once the home of the pre-Prohibition Cherokee Street Brewing Co., including the massive basement vaults, just one part of an extensive cave network that connects the entire neighborhood.
 Caves, it turns out, were the secret ingredient in making beer production such a success during the city's first wave, back in the days of the original Anheuser and Busch.

-Option #2: First-time visitors to St. Louis will definitely want to head to the riverfront to explore the newly renovated Gateway Arch National Park, where a reimagined green space underneath and around the famous stainless steel span provides plenty to see at ground level, plus you'll find attractions both below ground and above (the new interactive visitor center and museum opens in July 2018; visitors can also take a tram ride to the top of the arch, 630 feet up.)
+Option #2: First-time visitors to St. Louis will definitely want to head to the riverfront to explore the renovated Gateway Arch National Park, where a reimagined green space underneath and around the famous stainless steel span provides plenty to see at ground level, plus you'll find attractions both below ground and above An interactive visitor center and museum opened in 2018; visitors can also take a tram ride to the top of the arch, 630 feet up.
 For lunch nearby, hit up one of the food trucks parked along Market Street at 8th, just south of the Citygarden sculpture park.

 Option #3: A jewel in the civic crown, Forest Park is the living, breathing, green heart of the city (and residents are happy to point out that it's 500 acres larger than New York's Central Park).
 The park is home to many of the city's most important institutions, including the Saint Louis Art Museum, the Missouri History Museum, the St. Louis Science Center and the Saint Louis Zoo.
 General admission to all of these is free, thanks to special taxes city residents pay to keep them accessible.
 A great bet for lunch for the whole family is the Pat Connolly Tavern, across the highway from the park: fried chicken, patty melts and a popular weekend brunch.